Optimization over Geodesics for Exact Principal Geodesic Analysis: Background

 Principal Component Analysis (PCA) is widely used to model the variability of data in Euclidean spaces.
 The procedure provides linear dimensionality reduction by defining a sequence of linear subspaces maximizing the variance of the projection of the data to the subspaces or, equivalently, minimizing the reconstruction errors.
 The $k$th subspace is spanned by an orthogonal basis $\{v^1,\ldots,v^k\}$ of principal components $v^1,\ldots,v^k$, and the $i$th principal component is defined recursively by

 when formulated as to maximize the variance of the projection of the dataset $\{x_1,\ldots,x_N\}$ to the subspaces $\Span\{v^1,\ldots,v^{i-1}\}$.

 PCA is dependent on the vector space structure of the Euclidean space and hence cannot be performed on manifold valued datasets.
 Principal Geodesic Analysis was developed to overcome this limitation.
-PGA finds geodesic subspaces centered a point $\mu\in M$ with $\mu$ usually being an intrinsic mean\footnote{ The notion of intrinsic mean goes back to Fr\'echet \cite{frchet_les_1948} and Karcher \cite{karcher_riemannian_1977}.
-As in \cite{fletcher_principal_2004-1}, we define it as $\argmin_{\mu\in M}\sum_{j=1}^Nd(\mu,x_j)^2$.
-Uniqueness issues is treated in \cite{karcher_riemannian_1977}. } of the dataset $\{x_1,\ldots,x_N\}$, $x_j\in M$.
-The $k$th geodesic subspace $S_k$ of $T_\mu M$ is defined as $\Exp_\mu(V_k)$ with $V_k=\Span\{v^1,\ldots,v^k\}$ being the span of the principal directions $v^1,\ldots,v^k$ defined recursively by \refstepcounter{equation} The notation $V_{i-1}^\perp$ denotes the orthogonal complement of $V_{i-1}$ in $T_\mu M$.
-The term being maximized is the sample variance of the projected data, the expected value of the squared distance to $\mu$, and PGA therefore extends PCA by finding \emph{geodesic subspaces} in which variance is maximized.
+PGA finds geodesic subspaces centered at point $\mu\in M$ with $\mu$ usually being an intrinsic mean\footnote{ The notion of intrinsic mean goes back to Fr\'echet \cite{frechet_les_1948} and Karcher \cite{karcher_riemannian_1977}.
+As in \cite{fletcher_principal_2004-1}, an intrinsic mean is here a minimizer of $\argmin_{\mu\in M}\sum_{j=1}^Nd(\mu,x_j)^2$.
+Uniqueness issues are treated in \cite{karcher_riemannian_1977}. } of the dataset $\{x_1,\ldots,x_N\}$, $x_j\in M$.
+The $k$th geodesic subspace $S_k$ of $T_\mu M$ is defined as $\Exp_\mu(V_k)$ with $V_k=\Span\{v^1,\ldots,v^k\}$ being the span of the principal directions $v^1,\ldots,v^k$ defined recursively by